Outstanding finds of early humans and other species of humans around the world

 - Dmanisi find of hominins – Georgia, Kvemo Kartli.
 Oldest finds of hominins in the Caucasus.
 Discovered skulls belong to the species Homo erectus and are 1.8 million years old.
 Analysis of these skulls has provided valuable knowledge about the development of human species.

 - Fa Hien Cave (Pahyanagala) – Sri Lanka, Western.
 A large cave where have been found remnants of the Late Pleistocene humans who lived here 33,000 years ago.
 Here and in some more sites in Sri Lanka were found the earliest known microliths.
-This is the oldest known settlement of indigenous type of humans – Balangoda Man.
+This is the oldest known settlement of the indigenous type of humans – Balangoda Man.

 - Shanidar Cave – Iraq, Erbil.
 In this cave were found remains of ten Neanderthals who lived here 65,000 – 35,000 years ago.
 In the cave has been found evidence that Neanderthals had their burial rituals.